Safe withdrawal rate UK 2026 — pension drawdown guide.

-- ▸The '4% rule' originated from a 1994 US study (the Trinity Study).
-It found that withdrawing 4% of a portfolio in year one, then adjusting for inflation, survived 30 years in most historical scenarios.
+- ▸The '4% rule' is usually traced to William Bengen's 1994 US research and later Trinity Study work.
+It found that withdrawing 4% in year one, then adjusting for inflation, survived many historical US 30-year scenarios.

 - ▸Sequence of returns risk is the biggest danger: poor market returns in the first few years of drawdown can permanently impair a pot, even if long-term average returns are fine.